mw777eds/json_schema_editor/README.md

 ## Integration
 The editor integrates directly with FileMaker through the web viewer interface and can save schemas directly to your FileMaker solution for use in LLM tool call configurations.

+## Project Structure
+- `src/` - Source code for the editor
+  - `index.js` - Main application logic
+  - `style.css` - Styling for the editor
+- `test/` - Test files
+  - `test.js` - Test cases for all functionality
+  - `test-index.js` - Test-specific version of the main code
+  - `test-runner.html` - Browser-based test runner

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.